OtherAesop/15AINameMaker/README.md

 ## Prerequisites

-This is only supported on Microsoft Windows platforms and only requires at least modern (3.x.x) version of python to be installed.
+This is only supported on Microsoft Windows platforms and only requires a modern (3.x.x minimum) version of python to be installed.

 I suggest installing the linked version, though anything 3.x.x should work